firebase/quickstart-nodejs/TUTORIAL.md

 1. Initialize Google Cloud SDK.
 Below, click the icon to copy the `gcloud init` command to the Cloud Shell prompt.
 Then follow the setup wizard, answering with these options:

-    1. First prompt: **option [1]** Re-initialize this configuration
+    a.
+First prompt: **option [1]** Re-initialize this configuration
-    1. Second prompt: **option [1]** {your cloud account IDe}
+    b.
+Second prompt: **option [1]** {your cloud account ID}
-    1. Third prompt: **option [2]** Create a new project.
+    c.
+Third prompt: **option [2]** Create a new project.
 Enter a temporary project name.
 To guarantee uniqueness, append your Cloud account ID.
 For example `rules-test-janedoe`.

 ```bash
 gcloud init
 ```

-1. Set up a directory structure to organize tutorial project files plus your own project(s).
+2. Set up a directory structure to organize tutorial project files plus your own project(s).

 > Note: Please create the following directory from the **root** of your Cloud Shell home directory.
 ```bash
 cd ~; mkdir rules-tutorial
 ```

-1. Switch to the tutorial working directory.
+3. Switch to the tutorial working directory.

 ```bash
 cd ~/rules-tutorial
 ```

-1. Check out the tutorial project from Cloud Source.
+4. Check out the tutorial project from Cloud Source.

 ```bash
 gcloud source repos clone emulator-codelab --project=rachelmyers-wipeout-example
 ```

-1. Change directory to the tutorial project.
+5. Change directory to the tutorial project.

 ```bash
 cd emulator-codelab/codelab-initial-state/functions/
 ```

-1. Install the Firebase Test SDK and a few more tools.
+6. Install the Firebase Test SDK and a few more tools.

 ```bash
 npm install
 ```

-1. Confirm the checkout was successful by running tests.
+7. Confirm the checkout was successful by running tests.
 It's OK if you see errors in the terminal.
 If you see `passing` and `failing` in the output, then the Test SDK and tools were correctly installed.

 ```bash
 npm run test